Sit Back and Relax on a Nova Scotia Guided Tour

 Discover where to do these winter activities, places to stay, and exciting packages that will turn you into a doer instead of a dreamer!

-Located near the Cape Breton Highlands snowmobile trail system in Baddeck, park your snowmobile or ATV/quad in the garage of your very own lighthouse-styled accommodation when you stay at Selkie’s Rest.
+Selkie’s Rest, located near the Cape Breton Highlands snowmobile trail system in Baddeck, allows guests to park their snowmobile, ATV/quad/UTV/SxS in the garage of your very own lighthouse-styled accommodation rental.

-Located close to Cape Breton Highlands snowmobile trails in Baddeck, book an overnight stay and leave from the resort to hit the trails.
-If you don’t have your own sled – no problem!
-Snowmobile tours can be arranged through TNT Outdoor Adventures.
+Inverary Resort, located in Baddeck close to the Cape Breton Highlands snowmobile trails, offers packages for snowmobilers to book their overnight stay where they can leave from the resort to hit the trails.
+And, if you don’t have your own sled – no problem – guided snowmobile tours can be arranged through TNT Outdoor Adventures.

 Cape Breton Snowmobile Weekends Hosted At “The Shed” in Margaree Forks

-Experience a three-day, all-inclusive weekend in the Cape Breton Highlands where meals, accommodations, guided snowmobiling, a mountain hike and more are all thoughtfully prepared for you to take part in.
+Experience a three-day, all-inclusive weekend in the Cape Breton Highlands where meals, accommodations, guided snowmobiling, a mountain hike and more are all thoughtfully prepared for you to take part in by Margaree Weekends.

 Ask a seasoned surfer in Nova Scotia and you’ll learn surfing is not just for the summer and fall months.
 Take a surf lesson with a year-round surf company to discover an exhilarating new activity and, with proper gear, you’ll stay warm in the Atlantic Ocean any time of the year.